dartmouth-cs52-19S/lab4-tmonfre/README.md

 A user can't create a post unless all the fields are filled in.
 A warning appears if this happens.
 See below for an example:

 ![screenshot](input-validation.png)

+---

+# Lab 5 Changes :clipboard:

+## What I Did
+To modify the front-end for the changes coming from lab 5, I added login and sign-up routes, and changed the navbar to reflect this.
+I also added an `auth-reducer` to handle all redux actions regarding authentication.
+I also modified the way comments are displayed and handled.
+You can view the site live at [tmonfre-blog.surge.sh](https://tmonfre-blog.surge.sh).

+## What Worked / Didn't Work
+After implementing the necessary routes, models, and controllers on the backend, I began by developing a system for users to login/sign up.
+Once I had this in place, I then began adding features/customizations with this authentication.

+I added the username of the person who authored each blog post to the preview and display of the post.
+Only the person who created each post can edit or delete it.
+I also added the ability to see who authored each comment.
+Only the creator of a comment can delete it.

+I had some troubles with getting the comments to delete.
+It turns out it was a problem with my controller on the backend.

+## Extra Credit

+### Handling Auth Errors
+I added an action for handling auth errors on the frontend.
+Users can see the error that is received when they request an invalid action.

+## Permissions
+Users can only edit/delete the posts they've created.
+Users can only delete comments they've created, regardless of the owner of the post.
+If you're not signed in, you can't leave a comment.